 How far would you go to save the life of your brother or sister?
 If they were in trouble and owed some dangerous people a lot of money would you be willing to rob a bank to help them out?

 In Dan Bush’s The Vault, the Dillons, a group of siblings, team up to rob a bank, but that’s not as easy as it sounds.
-Played by Scott Haze (Midnight Special), Taryn Manning (Orange is the New Black), Francesca Eastwood (Final Girl), the Dillons and two associates, Keith Loneker (Outlaws and Angels) and Michael Milford (Deserted), are on a mission to steal enough cash to cover Michael’s (Haze) debts.
+Played by Scott Haze (Midnight Special, interview), Taryn Manning (Orange is the New Black), Francesca Eastwood (Final Girl), the Dillons and two associates, Keith Loneker (Outlaws and Angels) and Michael Milford (Deserted), are on a mission to steal enough cash to cover Michael’s (Haze) debts.
 Little do they know there is something inside the bank that is much more dangerous than the cops waiting outside.

 Once the Dillons have taken hostages and checked the cash drawers they learn that they are still short of their goal.
 That’s when one of the hostages (James Franco) tell them about a vault in the basement of the bank.
 After the vault is opened something dark and deadly is unleashed.

 This where I vow not to tell you anymore.
 I really would hate to spoil this fantastic film for you.
 You need to see it for yourself.
 But you should know that Q’orianka Kilcher (The Alienist), Jeff Gum (Day of the Dead 2017), and Pacific Rim’s Clifton Collins Jr. also appear in The Vault.
 Bush co-wrote the film with Conal Byrne.